teddylindstrom/thebigbangtheorygame/README.md

 Javascript
 As a programming language.

-Font Awesome
-As an icon library for the game buttons.

-Google fonts
-As a font resource.

-GitHub
-As a software hosting platform to keep project in a remote location.

-Git
-As a version-control system tracking.

-Gitpod
-As a development hosting platform.

-Cloudinary
-As an image editor.

-Wireframe
-I drew up a wireframe on paper to help with planning my project. wireframe

-Surface
-Colors
-Main colours used in project:

 background color: rgb(233, 248, 233)
 font colors: rgb(18, 4, 110), and orangered
 footer color: white
-button colors: red, darkred, yellow, darkorange, green, darkgreen, and white.
+button colors: red, darkred, yellow, darkorange, green, darkgreen, blue, darkblue, brown, darkorange and white.
 Fonts
-As a main font I used Merriweather, and as a backup font serif Images
+As a main font I used Raleway, and as a backup font serif Images
-I used an image from TimeforKids.com and it is credited in credits section.
 Credits
 -To complete this project I used Code Institute student template: gitpod full template

 Content
-The font-family Merriweather was taken from Google Fonts Google Fonts The icons were taken from Font Awesome
+The font-family Raleway was taken from Google Fonts Google Fonts The icons were taken from Font Awesome
 Media
 The image in the rules area was taken from this link